Last updated on August 25th, 2023 at 01:53 pmJump to Recipe

-Preheat your oven, prepare your baking dish, then measure and prep your ingredients.
-Follow these steps after:
+Next, grease your baking dish, and then measure and prep your ingredients.
+Follow these steps:

 For the cornbread:

-- Combine the wet ingredients: Remove clumps from the brown sugar by breaking it up.
+- Combine the wet ingredients: Next, in a separate bowl, add brown sugar and remove clumps by breaking them up.
 Then, whisk in the honey, melted butter, and puree.
-Blend in the eggs and sour cream.
+Blend in the eggs and sour cream using a hand mixer.

-- Make the batter: Fold the dry and wet ingredient gently just until combined.
+- Make the batter: Fold the dry and wet ingredients gently just until combined.
 Don’t overmix.
 A few dry pockets are fine.

-- Bake: Pour into the pan in an even layer.
+- Bake: Next, pour into the pan in an even layer.
 Bake for 25-30 minutes.
 Test for doneness by inserting a toothpick or cake tester into the center.
 If it comes out clean, it’s done.

 - Cut into squares: Transfer to a wire rack.
 Once it’s slightly cool, cut into squares.